10 Days in Japan: Itinerary, What to Do & Where to Go

 Want to experience more of Nikko without hassle?
 Check out these recommended Nikko tours:

-• Nikko World Heritage Full-Day Tour: Explore Nikko to its fullest on this action-packed full-day tour of all the town’s best cultural sites.
+• Nikko World Heritage Full-Day Tour: Explore Nikko to its fullest on this action-packed full-day tour of all the town’s most interesting cultural sites.
 Includes visits to Toshogu Shrine, Tamozawa Imperial Villa, Rinnoji Temple, and Kirifuri Falls.

 • Nikko Guided Tour by Bullet Train: Zip over to Nikko on the shinkansen on this 9-hour full-day tour.
 A visit to the Watanabe Sahira Sake Brewery makes this tour perfect for food & drink enthusiasts.